Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • How many rooms are available for practice rounds?

-• Can you provide an awards banquet or reception for over 900 guests?
+• Can you provide an awards event for over 900 guests?

-• What other advantages --and disadvantages-- does the hotel have?
+• What other advantages—and/or disadvantages—does the hotel have?

 • What do you have in mind for entertainment?